colbisaurusrex/jest_enzyme_course/README.md

 #### Integration Tests
 How multiple units work together

+In this course, we do integration tests with action creators and reducers.

 #### Acceptance/End-to-end (E2E) Tests
 How a user would interact with app.
 This course doesn't go over these types of tests.